beni045/gesture_controlled_robot_pet/README.md

 ### Raspberry Pi
 1. Start Raspberry Pi into Raspbian OS
 2. ssh into the Pi
-3. git clone this repo
-4. Navigate to the directory where the main Raspberry Pi program is located, for example:
+3. Navigate to the directory where the main Raspberry Pi program is located, for example:
    `cd /home/pi/Documents/Capstone/Raspberry-Pi_robot_pet/`
 4. Ensure that Pi and the Atlas 200DK are in the same network.
 Run the main program for the robot control:
    `python3 server_v9.py`